angganion/midterm/readme.md

 This command will start the application on the default port specified in your `application.yml` file (port 8080).

+### 4. Populate Database for Testing

+You can use INSERT statements in file `sample.sql` to pre-populate tables for testing.

 ## Cleaning Up

 To clean the project and remove all the generated files, run: